graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 ## @specifiedBy Directive

 GraphQL provides a special, built-in directive called `@specifiedBy` that allows you to supply a URL pointing to a the specification for your custom scalar.
-This url is used by various tools to additional data to your customers so they know how to interact with your scalar type.
+This url is used by various tools to link to additional data for you or your customers so they know how to interact with your scalar type.
 It is entirely optional.

 The @specifiedBy directive can be applied to a scalar in all the same ways as other type system directives or by use of the special `[SpecifiedBy]` attribute.